-NOTE: Academy students are required to enroll for at least 12 hours each semester.
+NOTE: Academy students MUST enroll in at least 12 hours each semester.

 Class Schedule and Registration

-The TAMS Academic Office will register students for their first semester in approved courses.
-After the first semester, students will pre-register following guidelines found in the UNT Schedule of Classes.
-Prior to registration for the upcoming semester, students are required to complete the Class Advising Worksheet for approval by the Academic Counselor.
-Registration in classes that begin after 7:00 p.m. or in classes (other than labs) that meet more than two hours at a time are not permitted.
-Each student’s schedule must show classes on each day of the week (Monday through Friday).
+The TAMS Academic Office will register incoming students in their first semester courses based on a student’s selected track/pathway and on placement test scores.
+During the first semester, students will select courses for their second semester, but students must complete the Class Advising Worksheet for approval by the Academic Counselor.
+Students may not enroll in classes that begin after 7:00 p.m. or in classes (other than labs) that meet more than two hours at a time, and students must have at least one class meeting each day of the week (M-F).
 Students must enroll in at least 12 hours each semester.
 A student’s parents are responsible for reimbursing the Academy for schedule change fees or late registration fees.

 Class Attendance, Conduct in the Classroom, and Academic Disciplinary Points